qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Using the GitHub web interface
 ==============================

-The GitHub web interface offers you easy ways to:
+The GitHub web interface allows you to do the following:

 * edit files
 * preview and commit your changes